 No visit to Georgia would be complete (or possible) without a few tastes of khachapuri, the warm, gooey cheese-stuffed bread that oozes and drips with heart-stopping goodness.
 In addition to the standard round pie stuffed with cheese, other variations include egg-topped (Adjarian khachapuri), the four-fold filo dough pocket, and tarragon, mushroom and rice-stuffed pies.

-Arguably the best khachapuri can be found at a home stay when it’s made fresh for breakfast (for us, in Tbilisi and Kisiskhevi) or in Svaneti, where you may also find it stuffed with leek.
+Arguably the best khachapuri can be found at a home stay when it’s made fresh for breakfast (for us, in Tbilisi and Kisiskhevi).
+Or in Svaneti, where you may also find it stuffed with leek.
 If you aren’t staying with a family, don’t despair – you can find khachapuri stands on almost every street corner in Tbilisi.

 Beautifully twisted knobs of dough, usually stuffed with meat and spices (served boiled or steamed).
 The trick: to eat without making a mess of yourself with the hot broth inside.
 Sprinkle with black pepper and grab the dumpling by the handle and turn upside down.
 Take small bites from the side, slurping broth as you go.
-The traditional khinkali includes meat, but vegetarian fillings of mushroom, and cheese/curd are sometimes available.

 Lali taught us how to make khinkali from scratch when we stayed in Kakheti.
 After a few disastrous attempts, we finally got the hang of how to turn and tuck the dough around the meat.
 Remarkably, our dumplings maintained their form as they boiled and the broth remained inside.
 We’re told our khinkali-making certificate is in the mail.